Jason TaylorHead Coach

 Office Phone: (864) 231-2022

-Hilburn earned his bachelor’s degree in sport management from the University of South Carolina in 2006 and graduated from Northwood Academy in 2000.
+Hilburn earned his bachelor’s degree in Sport Management from the University of South Carolina in 2006 and graduated from Northwood Academy in 2000.
 While at Northwood Academy, he helped lead the Chargers to the SCISA AA State Basketball Championship in 2000.
-He is married the former Katie Kranz of Spartanburg, S.C., and the couple resides in Anderson
+He and his wife, Katie, reside in Anderson with their two dogs, Sparky and Riley.